Digipolitan/fastlane-ios-framework/fastlane/README.md

 This lane require **git flow** installed in your framework directory check documentation [here](https://github.com/nvie/gitflow)

-You will automatically be switched to develop branch after this lane
+You will automatically be switched to your develop branch after this lane

 #### How to install ?